bn.h

 OPENSSL_EXPORT int BN_sqr(BIGNUM *r, const BIGNUM *a, BN_CTX *ctx);

 BN_div divides numerator by divisor and places the result in quotient and the remainder in rem.
 Either of quotient or rem may be NULL, in which case the respective value is not returned.
-The result is rounded towards zero; thus if numerator is negative, the remainder will be zero or negative.
 It returns one on success or zero on error.
+It is an error condition if divisor is zero.

 OPENSSL_EXPORT int BN_div(BIGNUM *quotient, BIGNUM *rem,